learn-co-curriculum/hs-ruby2-teachers-guide-activerecord-relationships/README.md

   * Create Users model that maps to that table
     * Create `user.rb` file in `app/models`
     * In that file, create a User class that inherits from ActiveRecord::Base
+  * Test if you User model and tables are working properly
+    * Go into tux and create at least one user
 + Adding the V and C
   * Challenge the students to create a new `user.erb` view and a route in their controller to display that template
   * Encourage them to follow the patterns they used to create MVC for tweets